Easy DIY Home Projects to Improve Your Space

 Although a professionally installed one can cost you upwards of $5,000, here is a DIY version that was completed under $1,000 (minus the landscaping).
 And what about a garden gazebo?
 Prices range significantly, depending upon the materials you want to use.
 Home Advisor says a wood gazebo runs around $3,500 to $9,500 on average.

 You can find free gazebo plans online, including this Bali-influenced gazebo .
 In Indonesia, an open pavilion with a raised floor and a roof is called a “bale.”
 This gazebo keeps some of the unique Balinese style, with wide, flared eaves and an overall uncomplicated design.
 There is added storage for an air mattress, yoga mats, folding chairs, and more.

 Which combination of home upgrades are you going to do first?
 Are you ready to get started?
 If so, it’s time to think about the best way to pay for these stunning additions to your home.

 Fund Your DIY Home Projects with a Personal Loan from SoFi

 No matter how you define the “easy” in your easy DIY home projects, a personal loan from SoFi can help make it all happen.
 Our low rates and quick approvals can help you get started quickly.

 The lower interest rates on a personal loan can make them a good alternative to using high interest credit cards.
-And, with a personal loan, there are no fees and you get to keep your home equity.
+And, with a personal loan, there are no fees required, and you get to keep your home equity.